badgeteam/ESP32-platform-firmware/documentation/App development/API reference/buttons.md

 # Badge support
 This API is currently supported on the following badges:

  - SHA2017
  - Hackerhotel 2019
  - Disobey 2019
  - CampZone 2019
  - Disobey 2020
  - Fri3dcamp 2018

+Support for GPIO buttons and touch-buttons via the MPR121 touch controller IC are supported.
+Touch buttons using the touch button features of the ESP32 can not be used (yet).

 # Reference